Night photography is not as difficult as many casual photographers might imagine. So in this tutorial we will talk

 620-020 is a great basic tripod to start with.
 If you don't want to carry a regular tripod, a mini tripod like the

-Pedco Ultrapod 2 might work well for you in some situations.
+Pedco Ultrapod 2 might work well for you in many situations.

 In addition to using a tripod, use the camera's self timer or use a remote shutter release when doing long